bobbingwide/oik-weightcountry-shipping/readme.txt

 Required for WooCommerce 2.1 and above.

 == Changelog ==
+= 1.0.6 =
+* Fixed: Remove dummy bw_trace2() and bw_backtrace() functions and calls.

+= 1.0.5 =
+* Changed: Calculates shipping charges for zero weight carts
+* Changed: Calculates charges for "any other country" using country group 0
+* Fixed: Should no longer produce Warning messages

 = 1.0.4 =
 * Fixed: Removed calls to trace functions: bw_trace2() and bw_backtrace().